 Perret's original blade guard was a wooden sleeve that slid over the majority of the blade, leaving only the sharp edge exposed.
 His design made it impossible to slice off your entire ear but didn't prevent the routine nicks and cuts, that only come with expertise and experience.

-Cutthroat razors are made of three different types of steel:
+Cutthroat razors or the straight razor is made of three different types of steel:

 Compared to other metals available, a stainless steel blade is the best and most economical choice for a straight razor because it stays sharper and rust-free for longer.
 High carbon steel is a great choice for beginners because it keeps a sharper edge longer and is easy to strop.
 For a more luxurious option, the original Sheffield silver steel—famous for its durability and resistance to rust—is considered to be superior quality steel and that's why the material is still used today, even after so many years.